 Ullswater has a typical "U" shaped valley showing how a glacier carved its path through the area.
 A careful eye can spot deep striations on the rocks that remain today.
 When the ice melted away it left a hollow with a lake - Ullswater.
 Since those times Ullswater has grown a rich and diverse ecosystem that supports many rare species.
 So what elusive creatures can guests at Waternook hope to see?
 You may not know this but Ullswater is home to some of Great Britain’s rarest species including Red Squirrel, Peregrine Falcon, Pied Flycatchers, Redstarts, Wood Warblers, Arctic Char, Schelley and England’s last surviving herd of Red Deer- their bloodline dates back to 1066 and times of William the Conqueror.
 Did you know bears, lynx, aurochs, beavers and wolves once lived in The Lake District.
 So whether you cosy up by the fire in Waternook with a good book, or wrap up warm and head out exploring, Ullswater is a place of wonder, mystery and excitement.
 But right now you can experience your own little taste of Ullswater through our professional videos: Experience Ullswater [by Aerial Republic], Experience Waternook, Experience The Great Barn, Experience Cumbria [also featuring Ullswater and Waternook].

 For those seeking the adventure of the great outdoors Ullswater is awash with so many opportunities, or perhaps literature and relaxation is what you seek.
-Ullswater has it all and we are only too happy to help source your perfect activity or interest through our Luxury Concierge Service range so please do discuss your personal needs with us.
+Ullswater has it all and we are only too happy to help source your perfect activity or interest through our luxury Concierge Service range and the specially selected service partners we use so please do discuss your personal needs with us.

-There is plenty of information and OS maps in Waternook and The Great Barn but here is my top list of things to do:
+There is plenty of information and OS maps in Waternook and The Great Barn and lots of Outdoor Pursuits listed here but here is a few things to do:

 Outdoor & Adventure